hydephp/develop/docs/advanced-features/page-models.md

 }
 ```

-There are some more properties than shown here, for example various metadata properties, but these are the most common
+There are some more properties than shown here, for example, various metadata properties, but these are the most common
 and important ones.

 While the static data gives instructions to Hyde on how to process all pages of the type, the instance data tells Hyde